SteelCompendium/data-md-dse/Bestiary/Radenwight Maestro.md

   - Area
   distance: 10 burst
   target: Each ally
+  effects:
+  - name: Effect
     effect: 'Each target shifts up to their speed or takes the [[Defend]] action. '
 - name: Solo Act
   type: Villain Action
   cost: 2 VP